pefferen/vagrant-solr-4.3.1/README.md

 ## installation

 1. Make sure you have Vagrant installed.
-2. checkout the repo
+2. Clone the repository.
-3. cd to the directory and perform `vagrant up`
+3. Move into to the reopsitory directory and perform `vagrant up`
-4. login to the admin to verify the installation by going to http://192.168.33.10:8080/solr/core0/admin/
+4. login to the admin to verify the installation by going to http://192.168.33.10:8080/solr/#/

 ## usage